Bytes0211/autocorp/developer-approach.md

 - [ ] Should we implement Lake Formation for governance in Phase 1 or defer?
 - [ ] What is the retention policy for raw zone data?
 (30/60/90 days?)
 - [ ] Do we need cross-region replication for disaster recovery?
-- [ ] Should DataSync run hourly or triggered by file arrival?
+- [ ] Should DataSync run hourly, daily, or triggered by file arrival?
-- [ ] What BI tools will query Athena? (affects query optimization)
+- [ ] What BI tools will query Athena?
+(Tableau, PowerBI, QuickSight?) - affects optimization
-- [ ] Do we need real-time dashboards or batch is sufficient?
+- [ ] Do we need real-time dashboards or is batch analytics sufficient?
-- [ ] Should we use Glue DataBrew for data profiling?
+- [ ] Should we use Glue DataBrew for data profiling and quality rules?
-- [ ] What's the backup strategy for Hudi/Delta tables?
+- [ ] What's the backup strategy for Hudi tables and Glue Catalog?
+- [ ] Should we partition Hudi tables by date, region, or other dimensions?
+- [ ] How do we handle very large CSV files (>10GB)?
+Split before DataSync?

 ---